Curricula

 Credits Earned: Forensic Science with Lab, English/Creative Writing, and Applied Critical Thinking

 Format: Available in Solo Student and Group Editions, with a free Teacher’s Edition.
+The core program runs six weeks, with an Optional Part 2 for extended learning.

 Case Opens November 14, 2025